 New Music at Conclave

 Conclave is buzzing with contemporary music.
 The Composers' Round Robin is an ad hoc gathering held several times during the week in which composers can have their pieces played and discussed.
 It is open to anyone including composers whose work is based on improvisation.
 Additionally, there is usually at least one class offered that focuses on newly-composed works.
 Every four years, the Society sponsors the International Leo M. Traynor Composition Competition for new music for viols which is held during Conclave and several classes prepare to perform the finalist entries.
+We offer our guide "Composing for the Viola da Gamba" to composers.

 The Society offers opportunities to publish new music either in the quarterly newsletter (NewsMusic), or as standalone publications (New Music for Viols (NMV) series and the Traynor Competition series).
 Click here for guidelines about submissions.